rustfoundation/safety-critical-rust-consortium/meetings/19-February-2025/minutes.md

 Supporting specific triples (host-target-os) is a thing that can be supported and developed on a vendor basis.

-Espresso has not been merged upstream yet; you can't just use the regular toolchain yet.
+Espressif has not been merged upstream yet; you can't just use the regular toolchain yet.

 Open Q: What are the artifacts?